edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 Android apps are distributed through the [Google Play Store](https://play.google.com/store/apps?hl=en).
 However, the Play Store doesn't allow you to download a local copy of an app's [Android Package (APK)](https://en.wikipedia.org/wiki/Android_application_package) on a non-Android device, which is a problem within a preservation workflow.
 Various third-party websites exist that offer the possibility to download APK installers, but it is often difficult to establish their trustworthiness.
 Some of these sites also do some re-packaging of the original data, which makes it near impossible to verify the authenticity of the downloaded packages.
 It also introduces security concerns, and I would advise against using any of these services within a preservation workflow.

-## Virtual machine method
+### Virtual machine method

 A better (but somewhat cumbersome) solution would be to set up a virtual machine or emulator with Android[^1], and use that to install the app directly from the Play store.
 Once installed, it is possible to transfer the APK installer file from the virtual machine to the host machine using the [Android Debug Bridge (adb) tool](https://developer.android.com/studio/command-line/adb).
-This involves the following steps (all after installation of the app inside the virtual machine):
+This involves the following steps:

 1. Get a list of all installed packages on the virtual machine (redirecting output to a text file):